 Figure 21(b) shows data from Aql X-1, a LMXB containing an older neutron star.
 This object shows type I x-ray bursts and an energy spectrum that can be described as a thermal bremstrahlung spectrum.
 The type I x-ray bursts occur periodically on the surface of the neutron star.
 This is driven by the accretion of material to a critical value on the surface.
 When the critical value is exceeded, a rapid nuclear burn of this material results.
 This is a key indicator that a LMXB system contains a neutron star rather than a BHC, as a BHC has no surface to allow accumulation of material.
 Unfortunately, such x-ray bursts can appear very rarely.
 For example, the LMXB Cir X-1 was long thought to harbor a BHC as it showed a very soft spectrum and msec time structure in the x-rays.
 However, recently it also showed a classical type I x-ray burst that immediately changed its classification to a neutron star system.
-These systems show aperiodic variability and quasiperiodic oscillations.
+These systems show aperiodic variability and quasiperiodic oscillations that are thought to originate in the accretion disk dynamics; they do not show regular pulsations.
 They also show only small amplitude at rapid timescales.
-Measurements of cyclotron lines in some of these systems indicate that the magnetic field is much lower, with $B \approx 10^4$ T, than in the case of an HMXB containing a neutron star.
+Measurements of cyclotron lines in some of these systems indicate that the magnetic field is much lower, with $B \cong 10^4$ T, than in the case of an HMXB containing a neutron star.
 These features indicate that the compact object in these LMXBs is an older neutron star.